Coaches and wagons of Bangladesh: Iran

+with some broad gauge vacuum coaches imported.

 China

 In 2007, CRRC of China supplied white air braked meter-gauge coaches to Bangladesh.
-In November 2020, a contract was awarded to CRRC to supply 200 meter gauge coaches.
+In November 2020, a contract was awarded to CRRC to supply 200 broad gauge coaches.
 The purchase was scheduled to be completed by June 30, 2020.

 Indonesia

 In 2006, a contract was made with PT Inka for 50 broad-gauge coaches.
 In March 2020, a contract was awarded to PT INKA to supply 100 meter-gauge and 50 broad-gauge coaches.
 It was planned to import 100 more meter-gauge coaches later.
+In 2016, some broad gauge and meter gauge coaches of PT Inka were imported as well.

 India

-On 2016, a contract was made with RITES Ltd to supply 120 broad-gauge LHB coaches.
-The order included 17 ac sleepers, 17 ac chairs, 34 non-ac chair cars with pantry, 33 non-ac chair cars with prayer room and 19 power car coaches.
+On 2016, a contract was made with RITES Ltd to supply 120 broad-gauge LHB coaches along with 36 broad gauge and 10 metre gauge locomotives.
+The order included 17 AC Sleepers, 17 AC Chairs cars, 34 non-AC Chair cars with pantry, 33 non-AC Chair cars with prayer room and 19 power car coaches.
 These coaches are made with stainless steel, have fiat bogies and are capable of running at 160 km/h speed.
+The first 60 coaches were delivered by June 30 the same year.
+The coaches were manufactured by Rail Coach Factory, Kapurthala and locomotives were manufactured by Banaras Locomotive Works.

+On 20 May 2024, another contract, worth $111.26 million, was signed with RITES Ltd to supply 200 broad-gauge coaches.
+This signing was done after a global scale competitive bidding procedure.
+Of these, 104 coaches will be air-conditioned and 96 will be non-AC.
+Rail Coach Factory, Kapurthala will manufacture these coaches.
+RITES will also provide design expertise, spare parts support, and training.
+The delivery and commissioning of the coaches will be completed within 36 months of signing the deal and followed by 24 months of warranty.